 - The result of a validation function is a clear yes/no result.
 It proves whether the author has hacked their software to produce invalid entries.

-- If the validity of an entry depends on existing entries, existing validation results on that data can speed up the process.
+- If the validity of an entry depends on existing entries, you can generally trust in the existing validation results on those dependencies rather than revalidating them.